Anthony Fisher: Same-sex marriage and other LGBT issues

 Fisher has consistently opposed the legalisation of same-sex marriage.
 According to The Independent newspaper, this is "part of his general stance against increased rights for LGBT people."
 New Ways Ministry has drawn attention to a number of "LGBT-negative statements" Fisher has made.
 In March 2017, Fisher stated that businesses such as Qantas and Telstra should not sponsor Pride events aimed at supporting LGBT staff or encouraging non-discrimination, nor lobby in favour of the legalisation of same-sex marriage.
 He accused private sector chief executives of applying "pink bans" to other companies or executives that did not support such issues.

 In August 2017, during the political debate to determine whether Australia should introduce same-sex marriage, Fisher argued that religious schools, charities and hospitals could be coerced to comply with the "new view of marriage" if the majority of Australians opted for a change in legislation and that teachers would not be free to follow the "traditional" church teaching on marriage, but instead be forced to teach a more "politically correct" curriculum.
 He said that religious believers would be vulnerable to discrimination suits and could even lose their jobs if same-sex marriage is legalised.
 He also wrote a letter to all parents of children in Catholic schools across New South Wales to advise them to vote no to a change in the law.
 Same-sex marriage was subsequently introduced to Australia by an act of federal parliament in December 2017 following widespread support in a national postal survey.
 Fisher said he was "deeply disappointed" with the result.

 Gonski Report

-In 2017, the Turnbull Government decided to adopt the key recommendations of the 2011 Gonski Report commissioned by the Gillard Government.
+In 2017, the Turnbull government decided to adopt the key recommendations of the 2011 Gonski Report commissioned by the Gillard government.
 There were concerns from the Opposition and other faith-based education providers that the needs-based funding model the Government proposed to adopt would disproportionately affect faith-based schools.
 In response, Fisher welcomed the Government's decision to adopt a needs-based funding model but decried its falling short of what Gonski recommended in his original report.
 He also denied all allegations that the Catholic Church was asking for special treatment for its schools with respect to funding and stated that whilst, on a cursory examination, needs-based funding seemed equitable, it would disproportionately affect students from poor socioeconomic backgrounds in low-fee Catholic schools.

+Public lectures

+In 2022, Fisher delivered the thirty-fifth Erasmus Lecture, titled The West: Post- or Pre-Christian? hosted by First Things magazine and the Institute on Religion and Public Life.
+In his lecture, Fisher reflected on the state of Christianity in contemporary Western culture, asking whether the secular age marks the end of the Christian era or the beginning of a renewed evangelization.
+He examined the challenges of relativism, moral fragmentation, and the loss of transcendence in public life, while proposing hope for cultural and spiritual renewal rooted in Christian faith.